Ground Zero (2025 film)

 Ground Zero is a 2025 Indian Hindi-language action thriller film directed by Tejas Prabha Vijay Deoskar and produced by Ritesh Sidhwani and Farhan Akhtar, under Excel Entertainment.
 The film revolves around the story of BSF officer Narendra Nath Dhar Dubey, who led the operation in which terrorist Rana Tahir Nadeem, better known as Ghazi Baba, was killed in 2003.
 It stars Emraan Hashmi, Sai Tamhankar, and Zoya Hussain in the lead roles.

 The film was theatrically released on 25 April 2025.

 Plot

-Set in the early 2000s, Ground Zero follows BSFSecond in Command (2IC) Narendra Nath Dhar Dubey (Emraan Hashmi), who is tasked with dismantling a growing terror network in Kashmir.
-The film begins with the emergence of the "pistol gang," a group of radicalized college students responsible for targeted killings of security personnel in Srinagar.
-As Dubey investigates, he uncovers links to a larger conspiracy orchestrated by Rana Tahir Nadeem, alias Ghazi Baba, the mastermind behind the 2001 Indian Parliament attack.
+Set in the early 2000s, Ground Zero follows BSF Second-in-Command (2IC) Narendra Nath Dhar Dubey (Emraan Hashmi), who is tasked with dismantling a growing terror network in Kashmir.
+The film opens with the rise of the “pistol gang,” a group of radicalized locals responsible for targeted killings of security personnel in Srinagar, resulting in 70 deaths.
+Dubey's team regularly intercepts coded radio communications from the gang, which they manage to partially decipher.

-Despite setbacks, including a failed joint operation with the Intelligence Bureau, Dubey persists with the help of a local informant, Husain (Mir Mehrooz).
-His relentless pursuit leads to a high-stakes encounter with Ghazi Baba, culminating in one of India's most significant counter-terrorism successes.

-The film delves into the psychological and emotional toll on Dubey, portraying his internal conflicts and the personal sacrifices made in the line of duty.
-It also highlights the broader challenges faced by security forces in combating terrorism while navigating complex socio-political landscapes.